Knowing is not enough; we must apply.

 We manage to fit so much in because of the hours kept in a busy boarding school.
 The boys are active from 8.30am until 6pm on weekdays, with time amongst the academic lessons for instrumental lessons and practice, time with tutors, games, time to unwind.
 We make sure that all academic work is completed by supper time at 6pm, including prep.
 After supper we run a wide variety of clubs and activities every evening, aimed at enriching school life.
 These include wide games, coding, art, sports, debating, drama and chess (individual and small group lessons given by drama specialists from Newbury’s renowned Watermill Theatre and our chess grand master) and we have recently formed a school Cub Scout pack.

 To find out more about about our unique Academic development programme:

 Some schools call it a report; we call it orders.

-Every three weeks we publish Form Orders, which gives each boy his their mark, position and effort grade by subject.
+Every three weeks we publish Form Orders, which gives each boy his mark, position and effort grade by subject.
 Your child will sit exams twice a year, and you will receive termly progress reports.